Quenched Dipole Pairs in Viscous Fluid Membranes across the Saffman Crossover: Integrable Hamiltonian Dynamics: Recap on Green's function of a free viscous membrane coupled to an infinite subphase and Fourier inversion to real space

 In this section, we derive the hydrodynamic Green’s function for an incompressible two-dimensional viscous membrane embedded in a three-dimensional viscous fluid extending to infinity on both sides.
 This setup corresponds to the “free membrane” geometry originally analyzed by Saffman and Delbrück and later generalized by Hughes, Pailthorpe, and White.

 Although this material is standard, we have not found a source that presents the complete derivation in one place, particularly the Fourier-inversion.
-We therefore provide a self-contained account, including detailed intermediate integral identities obtained using \textit{Mathematica}.\\\\ We consider an incompressible membrane with two--dimensional viscosity $\eta_{2D}$, located at $z=0$, surrounded by identical bulk fluids of viscosity $\eta$ in the half--spaces $z>0$ and $z<0$.
+We therefore provide a self-contained account, including detailed intermediate integral identities obtained using \textit{Mathematica}.\\\\ We consider an incompressible membrane with two-dimensional viscosity $\eta_{2D}$, located at $z=0$, surrounded by identical bulk fluids of viscosity $\eta$ in the half-spaces $z>0$ and $z<0$.
 The membrane velocity field $\mathbf{v}(\mathbf{r})$ satisfies